nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 ```

-This is useful if you always want a date to display in a certain timezone, either set for the application as a whole (all times are eastern time) or for a particular user (user sets timezone in profile)
+This is useful if you want a date to display in a certain timezone.
+A common use case is that a user picks their timezone in a settings area, then that timezone setting is used to format all application times.

 ## Alternative Options

+The previously mentioned options are the recommended implementation for all meteor applications.
+However, the following options are technically valid and could be useful or desired in certain applications.

 > #### Date Storage Alternatives
 >